facebook/create-react-app/docusaurus/docs/using-https-in-development.md

 ## Custom SSL certificate

-You can also specify a custom certificate (available in `react-scripts@3.4.0` and higher).

 To set a custom certificate, set the `SSL_CRT_FILE` and `SSL_KEY_FILE` environment variables to the path of the certificate and key files in the same way you do for `HTTPS` above.
 Note that you will also need to set `HTTPS=true`.

 ### Linux, macOS (Bash)